arcan1s/ahriman/docs/configuration.rst

 * ``port`` - port to bind, integer, optional.
 * ``service_only`` - disable status routes (including logs), boolean, optional, default ``no``.
 * ``static_path`` - path to directory with static files, string, required.
-* ``templates`` - path to templates directories, space separated list of strings, required.
+* ``templates`` - path to templates directories, space separated list of paths, required.
 * ``unix_socket`` - path to the listening unix socket, string, optional.
 If set, server will create the socket on the specified address which can (and will) be used by application.
 Note, that unlike usual host/port configuration, unix socket allows to perform requests without authorization.
 * ``unix_socket_unsafe`` - set unsafe (o+w) permissions to unix socket, boolean, optional, default ``yes``.
 This option is enabled by default, because it is supposed that unix socket is created in safe environment (only web service is supposed to be used in unsafe), but it can be disabled by configuration.
 * ``wait_timeout`` - wait timeout in seconds, maximum amount of time to be waited before lock will be free, integer, optional.